dantebuhay/eve-dogma-java/README.md

+# THIS PROJECT IS OBSOLETE AND NO LONGER MAINTAINED

 # Eve Online Dogma Java Implementation

 A clean and built from the ground up Java implementation of the [Eve Online's Dogma calculations](https://github.com/ccpgames/eveonline-third-party-documentation/blob/master/docs/dogma/overview.md), which allows for building fitting tools and the like.